 PNS YelloSno™ closely simulates a marine snowfall.
 This truly unique product contains a chitin-based substrate that is fermented with live purple non-sulfur bacteria and then preserved via pasteurization.
 Loaded with protein, B vitamins and amino acids, PNS YelloSno™ can significantly improve growth and coloration in a broad range of coral species.

 PNS YelloSno™ (16 fl oz)

-To feed, slowly drizzle small portion (approximately one capful per 50 gal) into an area of high flow.
-After corals and other suspension feeders have been primed for feeding, continue to add small portions as desired.
+To feed, add up to one 16 fl oz bottle for every 500 gal system water (approximately 1 mL/gal) in an area of high flow.
 For best results, use frequently but sparingly.
 Use weekly when included as part of a regular feeding regimen.